angelocatalani/sales-taxes-problem/README.md

 The `Basket` is in charge of:
 - computing the total price for all the basket's items
 - computing the total taxes for all the basket's items
+- representing the Basket following the exercise recipe output

 The `Parser` is an interface that is in charge of:
 - deserializing the text representing the receipt details into a tuple of `Bakset`
-- serializing the tuple of `Basket` into the expected output We decided to make it abstract because so that the code is resilient to changes in the recipe text format.
+- serializing the tuple of `Basket` into the expected output.
+We decided to make it abstract because so that the code is resilient to changes in the recipe text format.